cprerovsky/kettlebell-emom-website/terms.md

 ## 5. Third-Party Providers & External Links
 The App may integrate or rely on third-party services (e.g. analytics providers, payment processors).
 We are not responsible for their actions or uptime.
 Use of such services is also subject to their own terms.

-## 6. Subscriptions and Payments
+## 6. Free Tier, Paywall, Subscriptions, and Payments
+- The App may offer a limited free tier.
+Currently, new users can access up to **three (3) free workouts** before encountering a paywall.
+We may change the free allotment, promotional access, or eligibility at any time.
+- We use device-local storage to keep track of free usage and certain preferences.
+Deleting app data, reinstalling the App, or changing devices may impact locally stored data; this does not entitle you to additional free access.
+Attempts to manipulate or reset counters to avoid the paywall are prohibited.
-- Some features may be offered on a paid subscription basis through the Apple App Store (and later, possibly Google Play).
+- Premium features may be offered via **in-app purchases** or **auto-renewing subscriptions** through the Apple App Store (and may be offered via Google Play in the future).
-- Subscriptions are managed and billed by the platform provider.
-Cancellation and refunds follow their policies.
+- Subscriptions and payments are processed and managed by the platform provider.
+You can manage or cancel your subscription in your platform account settings. **Billing, renewals, cancellations, refunds, and cooling-off rights** are governed by the platform’s terms and policies.
 - Prices may vary by region and may change over time.
+Taxes, fees, and exchange rates may apply.
+- Access to premium features is tied to the platform account through which you purchased.
+Cross-platform entitlements are not guaranteed unless expressly stated.
+- Free trials (if offered) convert to a paid subscription unless canceled before the trial ends, according to the platform’s terms.

 ## 7. Termination
 We reserve the right to suspend or terminate your access at our sole discretion, without notice, for violation of these Terms or misuse of the App.
 These Terms survive termination.